Learn how to create a custom event registration form on Eventbrite for contact tracing here.

 Want to collect event registrations for free?
+Need to put the right measures in place for contact tracing?
 The first step is to set up a registration page.

 But if you think of your online sign-up form as just a way for attendees to register, you’re missing a key opportunity.
-Your registration form actually serves three purposes.
-It is:
+Your registration form actually serves many purposes.
+Registration forms are:

 - A way for people to sign up for your event